VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 Think of this is the Content Generator v0.1.

-Having spent two months building it, this is my attempt to build an AI powered Instagram Content Generator.
+Having spent two months building it, this is my attempt to build an AI powered IG Content Generator.

 I built this project with one goal in mind: to enable businesses - bootstrapped startups or solo companies alike - to efficiently automate content creation while allocating the rest of their resources on value-producing, cashflow-generating activities.